Best Kettles in Australia 2026 — Electric, Gooseneck & Temperature Control

 • Instant noodles, instant coffee, hot chocolate: 100°C. Any kettle.
 No temperature control needed.

-Bottom line: If you drink black tea and instant coffee, skip temperature control and save $50–$100.
+Bottom line: If you drink black tea and instant coffee, skip temperature control and save money.
 If you drink green tea, pour-over coffee, or prepare baby formula regularly, temperature control is worth the investment.

 Runner-up